 Family Style Meals

 Every client that comes to see me says this is there favorite thing that parents change.
-Children LOVE control – when you serve all the food on the table and allow them to pick and choose from what is served, it gives them the control they need and want.
+Children LOVE autonomy – when you serve all the food on the table and allow them to pick and choose from what is served, it gives them the control they need and want.
 Yes, you are right sometimes your child may reject the veggie if you let them decide, but this is okay!
 We aren’t in the mood for all foods all the time and neither is your child.
 Battling about these foods and getting them to eat them will more likely result in them continuing to reject them rather than eat them.
 If you want to know what should be included in the family style meal I’ve got this awesome free downloadable on the 5 foods to Serve at the Family Table that will get you started.

 Serve Snack or Dessert with the Meal